 - evaluation research design

-- measurement development and testing, including adolescent risk and strengths assessments
+- measurement development and testing

 - organizing and managing complex, multi-site projects

 - gathering and compiling archival and administrative data

 - quantitative data analysis

 NPC Research strives to involve key program, community, and policy partners in the development, implementation, and interpretation of the research to ensure that information produced is timely, relevant, and useful.
 As facilitators, we provide technical assistance, feedback, and coordination throughout a project.
 Our collective experience in developing and implementing evaluation, research, and training projects has taught us to be aware of emerging complications and unexpected issues, and to solve problems creatively.